williambq/AppNoticeSDK-Android/README.md

   2. If a tracker is enabled and it can NOT be turned off or disabled in the current session, you must notify the user that they will continue to be tracked until the app is restarted.
 Then when the app is restarted, don't start the specified trackers.

-##Android Studio Using AAR
+##Upgrade
+To upgrade an existing project to the latest version of the App Notice SDK, see the [Upgrade document](Upgrade.md).

+##Install the App Notice SDK as an AAR
-This section covers how to implement the App Notice SDK into an Android Studio project from an AAR file.
+This section covers how to implement the App Notice SDK into an Android Studio project using AAR technology.

 1. Copy the AppNoticeSDK.aar file from the AppNotice_aar.zip package into your module's libs folder.
 2. In your module's AndroidManifest.xml file, inside the application section and below your activities, add these two Ghostery activities: